intel/kubernetes-power-manager/README.md

   Please see the _diagrams-docs_ directory for diagrams with a visual breakdown of the power manager and its components.
 ## Functionality of the Kubernetes Power Manager

-- **SST-BF - (Speed Select Technology - Base Frequency)**

-  The base frequency of some cores can be changed by the user using this function.
-The CPU's performance is ensured at the basic frequency (a CPU will never go below its base frequency).
-Priority cores can apply their crucial workloads for a guaranteed performance at a base frequency that is greater than the majority of the other cores on the system.

 - **SST-CP - (Speed Select Technology - Core Power)**

   The user can arrange cores according to priority levels using this capability.
 When the system has extra power, it can